HOA Finances & Reserves

 Self-Managed vs. Management Company: The Real Cost

-An honest framework — management fees, volunteer time, hybrid options like outsourced bookkeeping — with a worksheet-style comparison you can fill in.
+An honest framework, management fees, volunteer time, hybrid options like outsourced bookkeeping, with a worksheet-style comparison and a free cost calculator you can fill in.

 Accounts, Controls & the Monthly Close